Nice3point/RevitExtensions/Readme.md

 [![Downloads](https://img.shields.io/nuget/dt/Nice3point.Revit.Extensions?style=for-the-badge)](https://www.nuget.org/packages/Nice3point.Revit.Extensions)
 [![Last Commit](https://img.shields.io/github/last-commit/Nice3point/RevitExtensions/develop?style=for-the-badge)](https://github.com/Nice3point/RevitExtensions/commits/develop)

-Extensions bring a fresh, intuitive way to interact with the Revit API.
-By adding extension methods, they make your code more readable, maintainable, and concise.
+Extensions make working with the Revit API much easier and more intuitive.
+They add helpful methods that make your code cleaner, easier to understand, and simpler to maintain.
+Generics, nullable, everything here.

-Forget about complex utility methods — extensions provide a fluent syntax that lets you focus on what matters:
+Instead of writing complex utility functions, you can use these extensions to write code in a natural, fluent way that focuses on what you actually want to do:

 ```csharp
 new ElementId(123469)